 Montessori and Toddlers Sitting Through Meal Time

-This might bit a bit irrelevant but will like to know what is the Montessori way of teaching toddler to sit throughout meal time.
+This might bit a bit irrelevant but will like to know what is the Montessori way of teaching toddlers to sit throughout mealtime.
 He will play with his food after he is about half full and will either ask me to feed him the rest or he will just go running around.

 Two things: when he begins walking around, and or plays with his food, mealtime is over!
 Period.
 Your toddler will cry, scream, throw a tantrum, say he isn't finished, but he is, he just doesn't realize it.
 It is actually a learned skill, their bodies know they are finished, but not their brains, so to speak.

 To avoid this situation, give your toddler less food or smaller portions (we were always asking parents at our school to send less food!).
 Preschoolers eat like birds!
 They become more interested in being social!

 But the Montessori aspect of mealtime is showing the toddler how to put his food away and clean up--and he is in the sensitive period for this!

 Now this will take a lot of time!
 Be patient!
 And again, your older child will be the role model!

 Let's say it is lunch, your toddler is running around, and you say "Lunch is over!"
 And he comes running to you crying!
 You ask him to help you!
 "It's time to clean up!"
 (Say it with a smile!)
 But prepare your environment, first the week before, and show your older child what you are doing and why!
 Have a place for your children to bring their plates, cups, napkins, etc., as well as a sponge and little whisk broom and a trash bin, and a recycling bin.